Ruoyu-Li/ruoyu-li/index.md

 - A paper about real-time malicious traffic detection is submitted to USENIX Security 2023 and is accepted conditional on major revision (co-author).
 - A paper about anomaly detection on smart home devices is submitted to DSN 2023 (co-author).
 - A paper about traffic classification by programmable switches is submitted to TDSC (co-author).
+- A review paper about DDoS defense systems is submitted to Computer & Security (co-author).

 ## Teaching